Some Skip The Stores On Black Friday To Volunteer Outside

 “I’m getting my dose of vitamin D getting some exercise and these are fun people and it’s a good thing to help make this river better,” said Evans.

-He’s just one of dozens of people who came to Milliken with the Wildland Restoration Volunteers Friday to help plant willows along the banks of the Platte River.
-Kevin Shuck, the Director of Programs with Wildlife Restoration Volunteers, explains Colorado’s rivers still need a lot of help after the 2013 floods.
+He’s just one of dozens of people who came to Milliken with the Wildlands Restoration Volunteers Friday to help plant willows along the banks of the Platte River.
+Kevin Shuck, the Director of Programs with Wildlands Restoration Volunteers, explains Colorado’s rivers still need a lot of help after the 2013 floods.

 “A lot of these riverbanks have been scoured after the flood, so our other partners are coming in and realigning the channels and reconnecting it to the flood plains and so we are coming in with our volunteers to now bring back a lot of the native vegetation,” said Shuck.